thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Events_and_Form_Validations.desc.md

 Now that we have an idea of how to style and display error messages, let's do the following

 - display error messages if inputs are invalid (write whatever you would like for the error message)
-- add a class of `has-error` if the validation fails
+- add a class of `invalid` if the validation fails
-- add a class of `has-success` if the validation passes
+- add a class of `valid` if the validation passes
 - only display the error message/styling if the user has typed something
 - when the form is submitted, collect the inputs and add them to an array called `users` (this will be done in your controller)
   + remember that the default behavior for the form submission is a page refresh - you will need to prevent this.